ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 When using Sprockets, you typically have all the assets at `app/assets`, and, inside that folder, you have `stylesheet`, `images`, `javascript`, etc. You usually have all your assets in the root of each of those folders or inside nested folders too.

-When using Webpack, in a standard Rails app you have all the JavaScript at `app/javascript`.
-This is the default, but if you plan to manage all your assets using Webpack (CSS, images, etc) or you simply want a different folder, you can change that to something like `app/webpack` in `config/webpacker.yml`:
+When using Webpack, in a standard Rails app you have all the JavaScript inside `app/javascript`.
+This is the default, but if you plan to manage all your assets using Webpack (CSS, images, etc) or you simply want a different folder, you can change it to something like `app/webpack` in `config/webpacker.yml`:

 ```
   source_path: app/webpack